 The current Chair of the group is Zoe Bell.
 We are always looking for new farmer members so if you are interested in joining the group please email the Hub Co-ordinator, Jane Hampson, on email@example.com

 Sponsored by Syngenta, the Rural Hub Environmental Farming Award recognises on-farm conservation alongside farming activities on a commercial Warwickshire farm.
 The competition is launched in March each year and following an on-farm judging tour the winner is announced in early July.
 The winner receives a certificate and barn owl box and is also awarded a voucher for seed mixes from Syngenta.

 The Rural Hub Environmental Farming Group organises several free events for members during the year.
-Take a look at our current events:
+Dates for your diary:

 Arden Farm Wildlife Network